 Your combination of paths will also offer you bonus stats.
 For example, taking a Domination/Resolve combination grants you 10 AP or 7 AD, while an Inspiration/Precision page offers 20% longer potion duration and an additional 18% attack speed.

 The precision path is based around improved auto-attacks and sustained damage.
 It’s been built very clearly with marksmen in mind, and there’s almost no reason to take it in any other role.

 Press the Attack

-Hitting an enemy champion with 3 consecutive basic attacks will deal 30 - 120 bonus adaptive damage (based on level) and expose them causing them to take 12% more damage from all sources for 6 seconds.
+Hitting an enemy champion with 3 consecutive basic attacks will deal 30 - 120 bonus adaptive damage (based on level) and make them vulnerable increasing the damage they take from all sources for 6 seconds.